10 Best Things to Do in Byron Bay and Surrounds

 Also known as “Cavvanbah” by the local Arakwal people, Byron Bay and Cape Byron were named after Naval officer John Byron, by Captain James Cook who arrived in the area in 1770.

-In the first half of the 20th century, Byron Bay quickly developed itself as a busy industrial port town, before it slowly evolved into a holiday destination and surfing hot spot from the 1960’s.
+In the first half of the 20th century, Byron Bay quickly developed itself as a busy industrial port town before slowly becoming a holiday destination and surfing hot spot from the 1960s onwards.

 But there is so much more to Byron Bay than just beaches and cafes.
 With so many natural attractions and charming townships in the surrounding area, Byron Bay is the perfect place for a short holiday break when you most need it.